Telephone and Data Systems Inc. (TDS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Telephone and Data Systems Inc. (TDS) is $17.00, which is $4.88 above the current market price.
-The public float for TDS is 91.52M and currently, short sellers hold a 4.14% of that float.
-On March 03, 2023, TDS’s average trading volume was 2.59M shares.
+The average price predicted for Telephone and Data Systems Inc. (TDS) by analysts is $17.00, which is $6.4 above the current market price.
+The public float for TDS is 91.52M, and at present, short sellers hold a 4.14% of that float.
+On March 07, 2023, the average trading volume of TDS was 2.60M shares.

 TDS’s Market Performance